2022 FIFA World Cup knockout stage: Final

 Argentina achieved their third world title, surpassing France and Uruguay's totals.
 They also became the first non-European side to win the title since Brazil in 2002, the previous occasion that the World Cup was held in Asia.
+With this victory, they became the second South American team to win a World Cup held entirely in Asia, after Brazil in 2002 when it was held in South Korea and Japan.
 France's loss was their second in a World Cup final, having been defeated by Italy in 2006, a match which was also decided by penalties.
 Many reporters, pundits and fans regarded the match as the greatest FIFA World Cup final of all time.

 Both the tournament and the final itself saw Messi break multiple World Cup records.
 The match, which was his 26th overall in World Cup finals, saw him surpass Lothar Matthäus as the player with the most appearances in the competition.
 His goals against France also made him the first player to score in all five rounds of a World Cup since the group stage to round of 16 format was introduced in 1986.
 Messi was subsequently named the final's official Player of the Match, before being awarded the Golden Ball for best player of the tournament.
 His five Player of the Match titles in 2022 were the most ever won at a single World Cup by a player since their introduction in 2002, and his Golden Ball award made him the first player to claim the accolade in multiple World Cups, having done so previously in 2014.